 And Raleigh definitely has some eye-catching plays.

-There are several things with the Merit 2 that immediately attracts me to it.
+There are several things with the Merit 2 that immediately attract me to it.
 The first thing that jumps out is the thru-axle design.

 These axles are more robust than the standard quick-release axle.
 Originally made popular by gravel bikes that are used in harsher conditions, it offers more control during high-speed turns.
 This design still allows you the ease of tire changes without tools, just like you get with the quick release.